frameworkjet/FrameworkJet/README.md

 ```

 ### Apache
-If you want to run the application on Apache you will have to make sure to enable “mod_rewrite”.
+If you want to run the application on Apache you will have to make sure to enable “mod_rewrite” module.
 For Windows, go to the directory of the Apache installation and open the folder “conf”.
-Open the file httpd.conf and find the line:
+Open the file *httpd.conf* and find the line:
 ```
 #LoadModule rewrite_module modules/mod_rewrite.so
 ```
 and uncomment it.

-Find all occurences of:
+Find all occurrences of:
 ```
 AllowOverride None
 ```